Searchinmena/searchinmena/README.md

 #### Presenters

-Try to extract all presentation related things to presenters - if you have lot's of things to display in view (or some trivial computation to make, like combining name and surname to full name or formatting date/price), group them in presenters - just simple class in `app/presenters` directory.
+Try to extract all presentation related things to presenters - if you have lots of things to display in a view (or some trivial computation to make, like combining name and surname to full name or formatting date/price), group them in presenters - simple classes in `app/presenters` directory.

 E .g.: